virtualsquare/v2syslog/README.md

 In the former case (file) all log messages matching the selector are added (in append mode) to the named file.
 It is possible to add a format string at the end of the line.
-The format string is similar to printf or strftime format strings: all the characters of the format are verbtim copied to the output except for the following conversion specifications:
+The format string is similar to printf or strftime format strings: all the characters of the format are verbatim copied to the output except for the following conversion specifications:

 * `%%`: a percent symbol
 * `%P`: the priority name